 - Transfer the almond milk to a glass jar or bottle and store in the fridge for up to 4-5 days.
 Shake well before use, as it tends to separate.

 - Place the leftover almond pulp on a baking tray and dehydrate in the oven (or dehydrator) on the lowest heat until completely dry.

-Have you ever made your own plant-based milk before?
-How did it go?
+Have you made your own plant milks before?
+How was it?
 Did you try any flavour variations?
 Share below.

 Lots of love,